Financial advice and mortgages for single parents

 Being a lone parent often means your income is low, which can have a significant impact on the amount mortgage lenders are prepared to let you borrow.
 You need to demonstrate that you are able to keep up your mortgage repayments and your benefits can help you with this.

-Child Benefit, Tax Credits and Maintenance Fees, will all be taken into account by the lender when they calculate the amount they will allow you to borrow – Make sure you keep proof of these payments in a safe place, as the lender will need to see these!
+Child Benefit, Tax Credits, and Maintenance Fees, will all be taken into account by the lender when they calculate the amount they will allow you to borrow – make sure you keep proof of these payments in a safe place, as the lender will need to see these.
+Yet, as a single parent, you know that's only half the story.

 There are a number of Government initiatives available to help people who are struggling to buy a home get on the property ladder: